-The Holding Company's internal financial controls over updation of employee masters and review of monthly payroll calculations operating effectively not could potentially result in misstatement of payroll costs.
+The Holding Company's internal financial controls over updation of employee masters and review of monthly payroll calculations were not operating effectively which could potentially result in misstatement of payroll costs.

 A 'material weakness' is a deficiency, or a combination of deficiencies, in internal financial control with reference to consolidated financial statements, such that there is a reasonable possibility that a material misstatement of the holding Company's annual or interim financial statements will not be prevented or detected on a timely basis.